 Financing the EIP

 The new EFSD is the financial part of the EU External Investment Plan.
-It's expected to attract further financing of at least €44 billion by 2020, in particular from the private sector.
+It's expected to attract further financing of €44 billion by 2020, in particular from the private sector.

 The guarantee can:

 - attract financing for some of the initial capital ('equity' or 'risk capital') a project needs to get off the ground

 - serve as a pledge (guarantee) to pay back part or all of a loan if a borrower incurs losses and defaults on it.

 In this way the guarantee reduces the risks involved in investment projects and can absorb potential losses.
 For example, in renewable energy projects, it can help to alleviate short-term liquidity problems and this way encourage investors to get on board.

 The EFSD guarantee has several priority areas.
 So far the EU has allocated funds to support 28 guarantee tools (programmes) across these areas:

 Progress so far

 - The total budget is €1.54 billion to support 28 guarantee programmes.

 - This is expected to leverage €17.5 billion of public and private investment.